modulerequirepackage.cpathpackage.loadedpackage.loadlibpackage.pathpackage.preloadpackage.seeall

 global environment: require and module.
 Everything else is

-exported in a table package
+exported in a table package.

-module (name [, ...])
+modulemodule (name [, ...])

 Creates a module.
-If there is a table in package.loaded[name]
+If there is a table in package.loaded[name],

 this table is the module.
 Otherwise, if there is a global table t